 Previously a seasonal retreat for camping and recreational vehicles, this preserve is now a year-round haven for people and wildlife.
 Visitors enjoy trails, picnicking, birdwatching and nature observation.
 Century-old oak trees that rise above two scenic lakes, and woodlands, wetlands and marshes offer plentiful habitat for wildlife.

-Hike, bike or cross-country ski along 3 miles of trails circling the lakes and adjoining woodlands.
+Hike, bike or cross-country ski along 3.2 miles of trails circling the lakes and adjoining woodlands.
 You'll cross a bridge and a boardwalk and pass by scenic overlooks along the way.
-A short woodchip trail winds through open oak groves.
+A short woodchip trail winds through open oak groves and is open only for hiking and cross-country skiing.
 Please keep dogs leashed and on trails at all times, and pick up after them.
 Learn about our off-leash Dog Parks (permit required).

 The preserve trail joins the public sidewalk to the north across Nippersink Road offering access to surrounding communities.